MatthewCranford/100-days-of-code/log.md

 ### Day 5: January 5, Friday

-**Today's Progress**: Optmized images a second time for Weather App, Started Wikipedia Viewer, Did some CodeFights.
+**Today's Progress**: Optimized images a second time for Weather App, Started Wikipedia Viewer, Did some CodeFights.

 **Thoughts** Got my images under 200kb for the Weather App.
 Had trouble understanding the Wiki API.
-Getting my button for my Wiki Veiwer to animate like the example is going to be challenging.
-Solved my CodeFights algorithm, but it doesnt meet the time complexity.
+Getting my button for my Wiki Viewer to animate like the example is going to be challenging.
+Solved my CodeFights algorithm, but it doesn't meet the time complexity.
 Need to practice more algorithms.

 **Link(s) to work**
 1. https://github.com/MatthewCranford/local-weather-app/commit/dea0f230dfc7bfb2105f0f6ff7c6346cb169a190